emdorgan/team-profile-generator/README.md

 ## To Do list

-* Write all prompt code
-* Write code generating the HTML file
 * Add a bunch of negative and exception tests to fail
 * Write stuff in objects to prevent those tests from failing (user validation)